raspberrypilearning/image-identifier/en/step_4.md

 --- task ---

-Near the end of `project.py` find the `update_picture` function.
-In the gap between the end of the `update_picture` function and the line after it (`button = PushButton…`), add a few blank lines for space (just to make it easier to read the code) and load the VGG16 model from the TensorFlow library into a variable called `model`.
+Just below the `import` statements at the top of the file, load the VGG16 model from the TensorFlow library into a variable called `model`.

 ```python
 model = tf.keras.applications.VGG16()
 ```

 --- /task ---

+You're loading the model at the start of your program because it takes some time, and you need to load it before creating your user interface, to avoid creating an empty window, which might confuse your user.
+Since this can mean the program doesn't seem to do anything for a few seconds, you might want to print out a message like 'Preparing to start application' or 'Loading image identifier' before you start loading the model.

 The `keras.applications` included in loading the model is because TensorFlow is a very large library and is broken up into sections.
 'Keras' is one of those, 'applications' is a section of 'Keras', and VGG16 is in the 'applications' section.